fokot/scala-adventures/docs/type-classes-workshop.md

 implicit val stringReverseJson = Json.instance[String](a => JsonString(a.reverse))
 ```

+* Bonus task: Json type class which will catch all types without a type class and convert them to `JsonString("THIS IS NOT SERIALIZABLE")`.
+Look for `low priority implicits`

+* Bonus task: Make a vararg method which will accept list with anything which has Json type class.
+Is it even possible?
+Why not or why yes?

+* Bonus task: Use [simulacrum](https://github.com/mpilquist/simulacrum) library to reduce the type class boiler plate

-* Bonus task: Do implicit type class for every case class with help of `shapeless.LabelledGeneric`
+* Bonus task: Do implicit type class for every case class with help of `shapeless.LabelledGeneric`.
+To get the field name use ` implicit def xxx[K <: Symbol](implicit key: Witness.Aux[K])`
 ```scala
 class User(firstName: String, age: Option[Int])